-Imagine your family setting off on a virtual treasure hunt in Paris—collecting French vocabulary gems, solving puzzles in Madrid’s plazas, and target='_blank'>unlocking Spanish dialogue challenges—all from your living room.
+Imagine your family setting off on a virtual treasure hunt in Paris—collecting French vocabulary gems, solving puzzles in Madrid’s plazas, and unlocking Spanish dialogue challenges—all from your living room.
 Gamified language apps designed for families transform traditional drills into interactive, co-learning adventures.
 By blending narrative quests, badges, and real-time feedback, these platforms motivate both kids and parents to practice together, strengthening language skills and family bonds.

 Why Family Gamified Learning Works